Michael Andretti was born into this world on this day, 58 years ago.

 As the dominant Indycar driver of the early 1990s, his credentials were outstanding.
 His speed, race craft and fearless late-braking made him a racer's racer.
 Michael Andretti was the real deal.

-Regardless of a driver's accomplishments before joining the elite, success in F1 is never guaranteed.
+But regardless of a driver's accomplishments before joining the elite, success in F1 is never guaranteed.

 It's a high-powered world, strewn with pitfalls and traps, where talent is significant but ineffective without a strong mind and the commitment to galvanize a team towards the common goal of victory.